 Instead of retiring a number for him, or mounting an "SD" for San Diego or his initials JC (or GFC for Gerald Francis Coleman), they've hung a star, for his catchphrase for a home run or a great defensive play: "Oh, doctor!
 You can hang a star on that baby!"

 The Padres have a team Hall of Fame, placed on a "Ring of Honor" on the press box, which has been named for Coleman.
 It has 14 members, including all the retired number honorees except Garvey.

 * From the 1984 Pennant, it includes Kroc (who died that year), Coleman, Gwynn; manager Dick Williams, 1982-85, and in the Hall of Fame; general manager Jack McKeon, 1980-90 (the native of South Amboy, New Jersey also served as manager, 1988-90); and shortstop Garry Templeton, 1982-91, famously traded by "Trader Jack" McKeon in both position and uniform number, 1, for Ozzie Smith.
-By the end of the 1984 season, that was seen as a fairly even trade.
+By the end of the 1984 season, that was seen as a fairly even trade, though Ozzie's continued success changed that perception.
 The Hall/Ring does not, however, include Hall of Fame pitcher Rich "Goose" Gossage, 1984-87.